MarinCervinschi/Briscola/README.md

 This is a simple implementation of the Italian card game Briscola.
 The game is played between two players, one of which is the computer.
 There are three difficulty levels: Easy, Medium, and Hard.
 The game is played in rounds, and the player with the most points at the end of the game wins.
 For more information about the game, see the [Game Description and Rules](#game-description-and-rules) section below.

-Usually this game is played with friends and family, but this implementation allows you to play against the computer.
-The scope of the project is to learn and practice object-oriented programming concepts, Java programming, and JavaFX development.
-The project includes a graphical user interface (GUI) that allows players to interact with the game and make decisions.
-JavaFX is used for the graphical user interface in the game, which is written in Java.
-IntelliJ IDEA or any other IDE that supports Maven can easily import the project as it is structured as a Maven project.
-# For Developers
 ## Overview
 - **Project Type:** JavaFX Application, Maven Project
 - **Scope:** [Object-Oriented Programming Course](#scope)